-Elderly/disabled participants who lose a source of income or have a reduction of income that will last 90 days or more may be eligible for an interim certification at any time to reduce their portion of the rent, including a review of their medical deductions.
+Elderly/disabled participants who lose a source of income or have a reduction of income equalling greater than zero percent, that will last 90 days or more may be eligible for an interim certification at any time to reduce their portion of the rent, including a review of their medical deductions.
 If it is determined that a reduction of rent is warranted, the reduced rent will begin the first of the month after the last verification is received.